 At the other end of the spectrum, millions of American families were at risk of losing their homes.
 A study published by the Aspen Institute in August found that if conditions of the pandemic did not change, 29% to 43% of renters could be at risk of eviction by the end of 2020.
 By summer’s end, more than 20 million renters had lost their jobs and were no longer covered by unemployment insurance benefits.
 Plus, government-mandated eviction moratoriums only covered 30% of renters.
 The federal moratorium was extended several times.
 When it expires, all back rent will be due.

 Evicted families have usually exhausted all resources before losing their homes.
 As a result, they are more likely to experience homelessness, increasing the challenges associated with finding a job.
 Evictions also hurt property owners, as without rental income, they may struggle to pay mortgages and risk foreclosure or bankruptcy.

 Stimulus Spending and Debt

-On March 27, 2020, the U.S. Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), in an effort to provide financial relief to families and businesses impacted by the pandemic.
+On March 27, 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), in an effort to provide financial relief to families and businesses impacted by the pandemic.
 The $2 trillion aid package was one of four laws passed to provide relief.

 Stock Market Crash and Rebound